wa6pzb/R2P2-Block-1/README.md

 # R2P2-Block-1
 Repeatable Retrievable Payload Package (R2P2)

 R2P2 is a TeensyLC based High Alititude Balloon Payload.
-The block 1 software is planned to have the following:
+The block 1 software is planned to have these cabilities:

 Block 1 Capabilities
 --------------------